Approximation of Discrete-Time Infinite-Horizon Mean-Field Equilibria via Finite-Horizon Mean-Field Equilibria: Introduction

 To address this problem, we will prove that any accumulation point of finite-horizon MFE, under weak convergence as the time horizon increases, constitutes a non-stationary infinite-horizon MFE.
+We recall that a discrete-time non-stationary infinite-horizon MFE is characterized by optimal policies $(\pi_t)_{t \in \mathbb N}$ and state-measures $(\mu_t)_{t \in \mathbb N}$ obtained from an infinite sequence of $Q$-functions $(Q_t)_{t\in \mathbb N}$ such that the forward-backward recursions $Q_t=H_1(Q_{t+1},\mu_t)$ and $\mu_{t+1}=H_2(\pi_t,\mu_t)$ are satisfied for some time independent maps $H_1$ and $H_2$ \cite[Remark 7]{SaBaRaSIAM}.
+It follows that optimal policy $\pi_t$ at time $t$ depends on the entire trajectory of $Q$-functions $(Q_{j})_{j \ge t}$ and state-measures $(\mu_j)_{j \le t}$, which requires solving infinitely many equations at once to obtain an infinite-horizon non-stationary MFE, which is intractable in practice.
 Given that directly solving dynamic programming problems in the infinite-horizon context is typically intractable, our result not only advances the theoretical understanding of Bayesian learning within MFGs but also highlights a practical method for approximating infinite-horizon nonstationary MFE.
 Specifically, our result shows that finite-horizon MFE can effectively serve as approximations, thus providing a viable and computationally manageable strategy for both learning and approximating infinite-horizon non-stationary MFE.

 Finite-horizon MFE depend on both the length of the time horizon and the time parameter, which is bounded by the horizon length.
 Conversely, stationary MFE are independent of the length of the time horizon but require an ergodicity condition on the state-measure component.
 Consequently, approximating stationary MFE using finite-horizon MFE necessitates extending both the time horizon and the time parameter simultaneously, posing significant challenges.
 To overcome this obstacle, we will utilize infinite-horizon non-stationary MFE as intermediate terms.
 By investigating conditions under which infinite-horizon non-stationary MFE converge to stationary MFE, we establish a pathway for approximation.
 Provided that finite-horizon MFE converge first to infinite-horizon non-stationary MFE, which in turn converge to stationary MFE, we demonstrate that finite-horizon MFE can effectively approximate stationary MFE, which will partially answer the question above regarding the relation between stationary MFE and finite-horizon MFE.